 attending training to a minimum Kennel Club bronze award

 feed exactly the same food I feed whilst in my breeding programme

-maintain a healthy body condition
+maintain a healthy body condition for breeding

 appropriate exercise to the age of the dog